Schulich-Ignite/website/content/blog/making-things-small.md

 Compression is the art of taking some data and making it smaller.
 If you want more details about common compression schemes take a look at our [definition page for compression](/definitions/compression).
 This article is instead going to focus on howing you compression with code examples, and simple custom compression schemes (don't get excited they're not very good) in python!

+The repository for the full code examples can be found [here](https://github.com/Descent098/compression)

 ## List and dictionary comprehensions

 On top of the basic python syntax the code examples use a few concepts you should know.